SciSharp/LLamaSharp/docs/xmldocs/llama.common.inferenceparams.md

 ### **MaxTokens**

-how many new tokens to predict (n_predict), set to -1 to inifinitely generate response until it complete.
+how many new tokens to predict (n_predict), set to -1 to infinitely generate response until it complete.

 ```csharp